 Roles and Duties of Individual Board Members: The BOLT shall adopt a policy that establishes a job description outlining the roles, duties and expectations of individuals agreeing to serve as members of the BOLT.

 Role of Library Director

-Section 2.
-Use of the name Jacksonville Public Library: The Board has the authority to allow such groups use of the name of “Jacksonville Public Library” in association with the groups’ name contingent upon approval of the Board and the group signing a Memorandum of Understanding with the Board.
+Use of the name Jacksonville Public Library: The BOLT has the authority to permit or deny any group the use of the name of “Jacksonville Public Library” or the name of any branch or otherwise named space in association with the groups’ name or activity or event performed by or for the group.
+No group may use the name “Jacksonville Public Library” or the name of any named space under the administration of the BOLT without approval of the BOLT and the groups signing a Memorandum of Understanding with the BOLT.

 Library Bill of Rights and Freedom to Read

 The BOLT subscribes to and adopts the Library Bill of Rights and the Freedom to Read Statement as adopted by the American Library Association.
 (Addendum 1 and 2)